KilledByAPixel/OS13k/README.md

 - OS13k.PlaySamples(samples, sampleRate=44100) - Play audio samples
 - OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05) - Play a zzfx sound from seed
 - OS13k.Speak(text) - Play speech of the text

+### ZzFX
+- ZzFX is my super tiny sound synth which is also on GitHub, but don't let it's size fool you
+- Here is the sound desinger for ZzFX with a link to the public repo https://zzfx.3d2k.com/
+- ZzFx sounds can played directly by calling zzfx, volume is controlled by the system
+- A seeded ZzFX sound player is available to save space with much smaller sound calls
+- Example OS13k.PlaySeed(1006), I will create a tool for looking for sound seeds soon

 ### Math Library
 - OS13k.Random(max=1, min=0) - Get a seeded random value, OS13k.randomSeed to set the seed